Listen to the Story

 It was not late when McDonald’s realized that it could add technology to its marketing strategy and provide a more personalized experience to its customers.
 McDonald’s acquired Dynamic Yield for $300 million to personalize its drive-thru experience based on climate, current traffic in the restaurant, time of the day, and many other factors.
-In 2019 alone, McDonald’s spent $6 billion in outdoor digital menu boards, self-service kiosks, and its global mobile app.
+In 2019 alone, McDonald’s spent $6 billion on outdoor digital menu boards, self-service kiosks, and global mobile apps.

 According to a recent interview of Chris Kempczinski, CEO of McDonald’s with Mckinsey Digital, their investment in 3Ds -Delivery, Drive-thru, and Digital have paid off well in the Covid-19 era.

-Also, in the future, the company is expecting to take all the orders on its My McDonald’s platform, which will assist it in getting insightful data to understand its customers’ preferences and cravings.
+Also, in the future, the company is expecting to take all the orders on its My McDonald’s platform, which will assist it in getting insightful data to understand the customers’ preferences and cravings.